 Living with chronic illness has so often made me feel lonely as I watched others around me reaching important milestones that I would have hoped to achieve, too… But God always knows precisely what we need, and exactly when we need it.
 So He lit up my world with a lovely beam of sunshine when He blessed me with the ultimate best friend, my dazzlingly beautiful, feisty and joyful, faithful and loving, spectacular service dog Alice Eloise!

-And I am sure there are many of you who are equally cuckoo about your own special pooch!
+And I am sure there are many of you who are awfully cuckoo about your own special pooch!
 Aren’t you so delighted that God made a dog?